Meet Our Farmers

 - Gold Mountain like us, believe in transparency.
 They back up all claims with evidence.

 It seemed too good to be true so in January 2017 we took Ben up on his invitation and our family went to meet our famers.
 We came back fully convinced that we are buying the best quality coffee we can that is grown and purchased in a manner that we can proud of.
+And in August 2017 Ben traveled to Dayton to speak to our customers directly.
 We encourage you to follow our famers on their social media @GoldMountainCoffeeGrowers #knowwhereyourcoffeecomesfrom

 Don Santos and his wife Teresa have 10 children.
 They employ 6 other family members full-time and many more during the harvest.
 Since working with Gold Mountain their family now have electricity, much improved processing facilities and are able to feed their family all year.
 You can see signs that they are lifting themselves out of poverty.
 We are committed to buying from them every year.